iterative/dvc.org/content/docs/command-reference/exp/init.md

 - `--data` - override the path to your data file or directory to track, which your experiment depends on.
 The default is `data` directory.

-- `--model` - override the path to your models file or directory to track, which your experiment depends on. `dvc exp init` assumes `models` directory by default.

 - `--params` - override the path to
   [parameter dependencies](/doc/command-reference/params) which your experiment depends on.
 The default parameters file name is `params.yaml`.
 Note that `dvc exp init` may fail if the parameters file does not exist at the time of the invocation, as DVC reads the file to find parameters to track for the stage.

+- `--model` - override the path to your models file or directory to track, which your experiment produces. `dvc exp init` assumes `models` directory by default.

 - `--metrics` - override the path to metrics file to track, which your experiment produces.
 Default is `metrics.json` file.